lombax85/docker-apache-mysql-php-mongo/README.md

 Each container runs a component: apache2, php-fpm, mysql, mongodb, and finally one container for data (binding project directory and data directories to the container itself), and one container for the workspace (a special container you can use to run CLI commands).
 This project can be easily integrated into you existing webapp to permit you to deploy it faster on development machines, staging servers and production servers.

-How to use this project
+INSTALL
 -----------------------

-Depending on your project's structure, you can use different approaches
+Depending on your project's structure, you can use different approaches.

-### Existing project - root directory
-- Download this repository as zip
-- copy "docker-compose.yml" file and "docker" directory in your project's root directory
-- copy the ".env.example" file into your project directory and rename it into ".env"
-	NOTE: if your project has already a file called .env, you can use a subdirectory as explained in "Existing project - subdirectory"

-### Existing project - subdirectory
-- Download this repository as zip
-- copy your project files inside a "project" subfolder

 ### Existing project - composer dependency (EXPERIMENTAL)
 - In the "extra" section of your project's composer.json file, add